Tallwave/guidelines/docs/Quality.md

 - What versions of software components integrate with each other?

 ### Software Integration
 Software rarely comes in singles.
-There is usually at least a client side application that pairs with server side code.
+There is usually a client side application that pairs with server side code.
 If done well, the server code should always remain backwards compatible.
 Meaning, any updates to the server should continue to maintain previous versions of client application that users haven't updated yet.

 It's still a good idea to capture and release software in groups.
 Especially when you have multiple types of client software, such as a dashboard that pairs with a client application, and they both share the same server backend.

 The best approach is to add **git tags** with [Semantic Versioning](https://semver.org/) to each of the software components being integrated.
-The tags will make it easy for developers to roll back to the exact software for that version.
+[Git Tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) will make it easy for developers to roll back to the exact software for that version.
+If using Github, they have a feature called [Releases](https://help.github.com/articles/creating-releases/) that rely on git tags, but offer more meta data to include helpful information, such as whether it's a `pre-release` or a `publish release`.

 These tags, and the version numbers, should be documented in an Integration Document.
 Each software component will have its own version, and the group of software that integrates together will have a **Named Version**.
 The named versions can be creative, like Apple's use of famous landmarks.